-- Working with the gradireland to produce and update a range of sector career guides, the gradireland and Postgradireland directories and the gradireland website.
+- Working with gradireland to produce and update a range of sector career guides, the gradireland and postgradireland directories and the gradireland website.

-- Working with academic departments to incorporate transferable skills into the curriculum.
+- Working with academic Schools to incorporate employability within the curriculum.

 How you can help us improve the service

 We canvas your opinions through regular on campus surveys and through a special survey following graduation.
 We use this information in reporting to Council and to Board and as part of our annual planning process to improve the services that we provide and to ensure that we conform to institutional and AGCAS (Association of Graduate Careers Advisory Services) quality standards.